Seiko Modding Parts Explained: Cases, Dials, Hands, Bezels, and Movements

 Hands are small, but they can make or break the build.
 The wrong hands can ruin legibility, clash with the dial, scrape each other, or fail to fit the movement at all.

 For NH35 and NH36 builds, hand hole sizes are usually listed as hour, minute, and seconds dimensions.
 You must match those sizes to the movement.
+GMT builds add one more hand and one more layer of clearance risk.

 Also think about:

-• whether the hands are long enough for the dial
+• Whether the hands are long enough for the dial

-• whether the minute hand reaches the track correctly
+• Whether the minute hand reaches the track correctly

-• whether the seconds hand clears the crystal
+• Whether the seconds hand clears the crystal

-• whether lume color matches the dial
+• Whether lume color matches the dial

-• whether polished hands disappear against a bright dial
+• Whether polished hands disappear against a bright dial

 Hand installation is one of the easiest places to damage a movement or dial.
 If you are practicing, use cheaper parts first.